coderefinery/git-collaborative/content/same-repository.md

   signaling that it is ready to merge.
 - **Information**: They can help communicating to others that a change is coming up and in progress.

+### What is a protected branch?
+And how to modify it?

+A protected branch on GitHub or GitLab is a branch that cannot (accidentally) deleted or force-pushed to.
+It is also possible to require that a branch cannot be directly pushed to or modified, but that changes must be submitted via a pull request.

+To protect a branch in your own repository, go to "Settings" -> "Branches".

+### Summary

+- We used all the same pieces that we've learned the last two days
+- But we successfully contributed to someone else's project!
+- The pull request allowed us to contribute without changing directly: this is very good when it's not mainly our project.